Centro de Artes Contemporâneas Azores Islands, Portugal

 If you are an art lover then more than likely you frequent museums to see an exhibit, hear a guest speaker or take in an afternoon or evening concert.
-However, if you are a fan of architecture then your motivation for visiting a museum is probably the building itself…think Bilbao’s stunning Guggenheim by Frank Gehry, the gorgeous Renzo Piano addition to the Los Angeles County Museum of Art (LACMA) or the impossibly beautiful Cité du Vin in Bordeaux, France.
+However, if you are a fan of architecture then your motivation for visiting a museum may very likely be the building itself…think Bilbao’s stunning Guggenheim by Frank Gehry or the gorgeous Renzo Piano addition to the Los Angeles County Museum of Art (LACMA), or more currently the impossibly beautiful Cité du Vin in Bordeaux, France.
 These are but a few of the countless examples of high profile museums throughout the world that put the spotlight on the architecture as much as what is hanging on the walls or resting on the floors.

 In the case of the island of São Miguel in the Azores archipelago, 930 miles from the coast of Portugal, there exists a stunning museum aptly named Arquipélago – Centro de Artes Contemporâneas or Arquipélago – Contemporary Arts Center.